-- 1. The newly elected President will say a few remarks on behalf of the new team. - 2.
+- 1. The newly elected President will say a few remarks on behalf of the new team - 2.
 The newly elected President, Secretary, and Chaplain will perform closing ceremonies. - 3.
-Pictures will take place immediately following closing ceremonies.

-REPORT BACK STAGE IMMEDIATELY.
-DO NOT LEAVE THE STAGE AREA FOR ANY REASON.

-- 4. The New State Officer reception will take place immediately after pictures.
+Pictures will take place immediately following closing ceremonies (REPORT BACK STAGE IMMEDIATELY.
+DO NOT LEAVE THE STAGE AREA FOR ANY REASON)The New State Officer reception will take place immediately after pictures.
 We will go to the reception, as a group.
-Immediately following the reception, there will be a mandatory team meeting for you to get handouts, medical forms, schedules, etc., for you and your parents. - 5.
-Measurements of jackets will take place before you leave campus. - 6.
-You will not be done until around 1:30pm on June 4th. - 7.
-You will report for training in June More details to follow. - 8.
-You must bring "Me In A Box" a small box of three of four items that describe you and who you are.
+Immediately following the reception, there will be a mandatory team meeting for you to get handouts, medical forms, schedules, etc., for you and your parents. - 4.
+Measurements of jackets will take place before you leave campus. - 5.
+You will not be done until around 1:30pm on June 15th. - 6.
+You will report for training in June More details to follow. - 7.
+You must bring "Me In A Box" a small "box" of three or four items that describe you and who you are.
 We will be sharing these with each other during that week.
-Recommended that you bring three or four items ONLY. - 9.
-Sometime during the week, we will go shopping for Official and casual dress. - 10.
+Recommended that you bring three or four items ONLY. - 8.
+Sometime during the week, we will go shopping for Official and casual dress. - 9.
 You must learn your part for opening and closing ceremonies we will rehearse while at training.
 COME PREPARED!!